What Food Producers Can I Visit in Italy?

 Winery Visits in Emilia-Romagna

 If time permits, food visits can be complemented with a stop at a local winery producing Lambrusco, the region’s traditional lightly sparkling red wine.
+The dry, artisanal Lambruscos from small producers in the hills between Modena and Reggio Emilia are a world apart from the sweet versions sold in supermarkets abroad.

 Submit your review